Conversation Piece at the Royal Lodge, Windsor: Background

-The painting was commissioned by the trustees of the National Portrait Gallery in London in 1950, and Herbert James Gunn was personally chosen by King George VI and Queen Elizabeth to paint the portrait.
+The painting was commissioned by the trustees of the National Portrait Gallery (NPG) in London in 1950, and Herbert James Gunn was personally chosen by King George VI and Queen Elizabeth to paint the portrait.
 The fine-art photographer Paul Laib photographed Herbert James Gunn in the Drawing Room of Royal Lodge in 1950 during Gunn's preparations for the painting.
 Gunn's working sketch for the painting was part of Queen Elizabeth The Queen Mother's art collection at Clarence House.